 - FCAW / Flux Cored Arc Welding – Just another type of electrode for a MIG welder.

 - GTAW / Gas Tungsten Arc Welding – Most people know it as TIG Welding.

 There are many other welding processes that a welder or even a welding machine can get certified in.
 Some examples include:

 - Resistance Welding

 Welding Certification Positions

-Welding certifications come in many position depending on the type of structure that will be welded.
-In most cases it is broken down between structural and pipe welding.
+Welding certifications come in many positions depending on the type of structure that will be welded.
+In most cases, it is broken down between structural and pipe welding.
 Structural positions are for welding plate and are the easiest to pass.
 Pipe positions are good for welding plate and pipe depending on what the code allows.
 Pipe certifications are much harder because it is an ever-changing position and never a simple straight line.

 Structural positions have a coding system that identifies the position and joint type.
 The coding system is as follows: